 Adopting a child from the NT

-Unless exceptional circumstances exist, if you wish to adopt a child in the Northern Territory (NT), you must be all of the following:
+Unless exceptional circumstances exist, if you wish to adopt a child in the Northern Territory (NT), you must be:

 - an NT resident

 - in a relationship (either married or de-facto)